Skip to main content

 What is the rate limit for API calls?

-The Foundational GoldRush API enforces rate limits based on the user’s plan:
+The GoldRush Foundational API enforces rate limits based on the user’s plan:

-• Free plan: 4 requests per second (RPS), 100,000 requests per month.
+• 14-day Free Trial plan: 4 requests per second (RPS), 25,000 API credits.

 • Professional plan: 50 RPS.